WE LOVE HIKING

 Hiking in Greenland evokes a sense of freedom that reaches an unparalleled magnitude.
 As you follow hiking trails filled with bold rock formations and purple Arctic flowers, you’ll realize that Greenland’s mighty nature stands in front of you, unaltered by humans, and looks just the same, as it has for thousands of years.
 You will forget any stressful thoughts and schedules or crowded streets when you are hiking in the Greenlandic nature.
 You are free to hear the sounds of silence and to absorb the Arctic calm.

 Start by climbing the mountain “Palasip Qaqqaa” or “Nasaasaaq” to expand your surroundings.
 Just pick a peak and let your wandering spirit guide you.
 You can also hike the entire 160 kilometer Arctic Circle Trail from the coast to the Ice Cap.
-This route will lead you through local populations from the last millennials.
+This route will lead you through local populations from the previous millennia.

 One of the longest marked hiking trails is the Arctic Circle Trail between Kangerlussuaq and Sisimiut (160 km).
 Hikers typically use 8-9 days to complete this trail.